-PRACTICE PHILOSOPHY: I like to work with people who are interested in being fully present in their own lives, or who were before something happened.
-I like to help people make sense of themselves, and become both responsive to and responsible for their lives.
-I experiment with treatment approaches and will use anything that works.
-As I listen to personal stories, I pay attention to the language of the telling so that I might help individuals hear and understand themselves.
-Together we can begin to figure out where their plots veered out of order so that they might now choose different directions and live toward different endings.
+Elizabeth likes to work with people who are interested in being fully present in their own lives, or who were before something happened.
+She likes to help people make sense of themselves, and become both responsive to and responsible for their lives.
+She experiments with treatment approaches and will use anything that works.
+As she listens to personal stories, she pays attention to the language of the telling that might help individuals hear and understand themselves.
+Together you can begin to figure out where your plots veered out of order so that you might now choose different directions and live toward different endings.

-Over the years I have tended to attract creative and/or sensitive individuals, young and old, male and female.
-My practice includes, but is not limited to, teachers, writers, singers and other musicians, actors and gifted adolescents.
-My own life has been greatly enriched by doing this work.
-I feel passionate about helping people come fully into the present and being there with them.
-In this way I can help people discover what binds them to the past or what causes them to obsess about the future, keeping them from being fully alive in the life they are living now.
+Over the years Elizabeth has attracted creative and/or sensitive individuals, young and old, male and female.
+Her practice includes, but is not limited to, teachers, writers, singers and other musicians, actors and gifted adolescents.
+Her life has been greatly enriched by doing this work.
+She feels passionate about helping people come fully into the present and being there with them.
+In this way she can help people discover what binds them to the past or what causes them to obsess about the future, keeping them from being fully alive in the life they are living now

 Contact: Please call (860) 236-6009

 Each independent practitioner is a sole proprietor of their own private practice.
 There is no supervisory connection between the Partners, Associates and the Independent Practitioners.